Jeff Thomas leads Team Armour to Under Armour All-America Game win

 Thomas was Team Armour’s MVP.
 The MVP for Team Highlight was Khalan Laborn, a FSU-bound running back from Bishop Sullivan (Virginia Beach), who ran for 74 yards and a touchdown.
 Anders Carlson, an Auburn commit from Classical Academy (Colorado Springs, Colo.) had two field goals in the game for Team Highlight, the first a 36-yarder in the first half and the second a 39-yarder in the second half.

 Team Armour answered on the next series.
 After a failed onside kick by Team Highlight gave Team Armour the ball at the Highlight 46, Amour quarterback Kasim Hill of St. John’s College (Washington, D.C.) led a six-play drive that included a 26-yard run and a 9-yard run by Hill.
-The touchdown came on a 4-yard run by Archbishop Hoban (Akron) running back Todd Sibley.
+The touchdown came on a 4-yard run by Archbishop Hoban (Akron) running back Todd Sibley, who is headed to Pitt.

 Penalties forced Team Highlight had to settle for a 36-yard field goal by Carlson with nine minutes to go in the first half.
 That gave Highlight a 10-7 lead.